 This can be especially important for students who may feel isolated on campus due to personal circumstances or a lack of social connections in the area.
 For example, students in rural areas may not have access to many people outside of their immediate community; this can make it more difficult for them to find support from friends and family when they need it most.
 This is also important for students who may be visible minorities, struggling from an illness or mental health, or disabled, or, who may be first-generation university students.
 Some students do not have familial support, and act as their own support system, and this can be damaging to their self-perception and mental health as they navigate a new living and learning environment.
 Even if they aren’t involved in social activities by choice, it’s healthy to foster a sense of belonging for all.
 Additionally, international students may face particular barriers, such as isolation, and would benefit from services specifically tailored to them, such as college counseling for international students.

-Every institution should provide students with an academic college advisor, international student advisor or counsellor who is available to them either virtually or in-person by appointment or walk-in.
+Every institution should provide students with a college admissions consultant, international student advisor or counsellor who is available to them either virtually or in-person by appointment or walk-in.
 This person should be able to answer questions about course registration and clarify any confusion that students might have.
 At the same time, they should help students understand the requirements for graduation and how they can meet those requirements in a timely fashion.
 When students are struggling, they may not realize that their GPA is plummeting, and sometimes having an observant advisor call them in for a meeting to reduce a course load, or, recommend a tutor, can help reassure them that they’ll still be able to achieve their dreams, but they need to take a step back and rework their game plan.

 Additionally, students of all backgrounds will benefit from having counsellors--whether personal, financial, or mental-health oriented-- as access to such professionals can vastly improve how a student navigates turbulent semesters and succeeds.
 Giving students access to this kind of support is a good strategy to ensure they don't just drop everything or, 'throw in the towel' and quit after failing a course, struggling financially, or having a bad experience.